WELCOME TO OUR WEBSITE

 With the aid of the Eastbourne Access Guide for Disabled People and this website we aim to show you some of the accessible places to visit in the town.
 The group is actively promoting accessibility for all to the public and private sector alike.

-The Access Group consists of a small number of members, each with a different disability or interest.
+The Access Group consists of a small number of members, some with a disability but all with an interest in promoting Disability Awareness.
 Together with representatives from Eastbourne Council we seek to represent the people who live with the daily problems disability presents and help focus the public and private sector on efforts on making things easier.

 We meet at St Saviour’s Church Hall, South Street, Eastbourne BN21 4UT every 4th Wednesday of the month, 9.45-11.45 am.

 The Eastbourne Access Group is an active member of the Eastbourne Disability Involvement Group (EDIG) that works in close liaison with Eastbourne Borough Council to help make Eastbourne the Premier South Coast Resort embracing Inclusion and Equality for all.